WatchDog Agent Deployment Tutorial

 Log Message:

-Solution: Ensure you are using the correct whitelisted wallet address that you submitted in the Discord channel.
+Solution: Ensure you are using the correct wallet address that purchased the WatchDog license NFT.

 Restricted Area Deployment: